lsu-ddem/sound-design/content/Lab-Assignments/general-music-unit-2.md

 - - -

-**Basic Theory**
+**Intermediate Theory**

-Pitch (from a scientific perspective)

-The overtone Series

-Scales: C major, F major, G major

-* Solfege
+Scales:

-* Why 7 letters and 12 notes
+* All 12 major scales
+* Introduction to minor scales
-* Introduction to key signatures
+* All 12 key signatures
 * Intervals
-  * Half steps and whole steps
+  *  All intervals within the octave

 Harmony

-* Major triads
+* All major and minor triads
+* Seventh Chords
+* Chord progressions
+  * V  I relationship
+  * Tonic, dominant, subdominant
+  * Circle of fifths
-* Minor triads
+  * Blues form
+  * I  vi  ii  V progression (and typical substitutions)
+* Introduction to roman numeral analysis

-**Intro to Reading and Writing Music**
+**Intermediate Reading and Writing Music**

 Rhythm

-* Quarter, half, whole, equivalent rests
+* Eighth notes, triplets, sixteenth notes, equivalent rests
 * Exercise: www.musictheory.net/exercises

 Pitch

-* Staff (lines and spaces)
+* Grand Staff
-* Treble Clef
-* Exercise: have students make their own acronyms for lines and spaces.
+* Exercise: have students make their own acronyms for lines and spaces in bass clef.
-* Have students import the midi file from a melody they like then learn to perform it based on the score.  (have some go to examples that are easy)  Use www.noteflight.com to visualize.
-Editing or extracting the melody may be necessary.
+  Have students import the midi file from a melody with left hand accompaniment then learn to perform it based on the score.  (have some go to examples that are easy)  Use www.noteflight.com to visualize.
+* Ledger lines

-* Basic dynamic and expression markings
+Intermediate dynamic and expression markings

 **Ear Training**

-* Ear training introduction
+* Unisons, octaves, thirds, fifths
 * High vs low Online game https://www.musictheory.net

 - - -